 As part of the application criteria, you must submit a letter from the company stating the location, time, type of work, duration, salary, and paid vacation.
 If it is a regulated profession, then compliance with national legal requirements for that profession is mandatory.

-In addition to the proof specific to the E8 Visa, you’ll also need to hand in the following documents when applying for any of the Portugal visas:
+According to the Portal Diplomático, you’ll also need to hand in the following documents when applying for any of the Portugal visas:

 - National Visa application filled and duly signed